-The Townsite Campground on the lake is a good choice if you’re into camping.
-You can reserve online or call Parks Canada at 1-877-737-3783.
+The Townsite Campground on Waterton Lakes is a good choice if you’re into camping.
+You can reserve online as of March 30, 2023 at 8 AM MST or call Parks Canada at 1-877-737-3783.

 One place I highly recommend is Waterton Glacier Suites.
 You can do your own cooking and it’s also very conveniently located.